Understanding Tremolo: Definition, Causes, Symptoms, Diagnosis, And Treatment Options

 Essential Tremor

-Essential tremor is one of the primary causes of tremors, also known as tremolo.
+Essential tremor is one of the primary of tremors, also known as tremolo.
 It is a neurological disorder characterized by involuntary shaking or trembling of various parts of the body, most commonly the hands, arms, head, and voice.
 The exact cause of essential tremor is still not fully understood, but it is believed to be due to a combination of genetic and environmental factors.

 Parkinson’s Disease